Arroz a la Cubana

 Wash the rice aggressively.

-Rinse the rice in a fine-mesh strainer under cold water, agitating the grains with your hands until the water beneath runs entirely clear to remove the surface starch.
-This ensures separate, fluffy grains.
+Place the rice in a fine-mesh strainer and agitate it under cold tap water with your hands until the water running out the bottom is completely clear, stripping away the surface starch.

 Ingredients